wellsjo/cryptowatch-api/README.md

 <a name="CryptoWatch+price"></a>

 ### cryptoWatch.price(market, pair)
-Returns price for a given market and currency pair
+Returns price for a given market and currency pair.

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)